shorawitz/conext-api/README.md

 # Home Assistant Integration
 I've added a snippet of my HA configuration.yaml file to this repo as well.
 I hope it helps.

+#Todo's
+- Get the image to load on Home Assistant and create an interation.
+- Integrate with HA Energy cards
+- Show how to use Grafana to miminc capabilities of Conext Gateway software.
+(This is useful for remote monitoring as Schneider's app is currently lacking)